etssu/java-fundamentals-practice/README.md

 * Project 2: "DNA Sequencing" - a console app for working with DNA sequences (finding genes, creating complementary sequences, etc.).
 * Project 3: "Language Families" - a simple Java console app that demonstrates method overriding with language-specific greetings.
 * Project 4: "Image Manipulator" - a simple Java console app to perform operations on images represented as two-dimensional matrices of numbers.
+* Project 5: "To Do List" - a simple Java console app to manage your own to-do lists using files (this project will be upgraded into a full-featured app later).

 ---